 Optimizing talent is a twofold endeavor.
 First, organizations need to realign their new and changing talent needs with current associates’ skill sets.
 Second, organizations must identify and create a plan for internal development needs and for recruitment if tapping external resources.

-Decision making in startup and growth companies often relies on the intuition of c-suite leaders.
+Decision-making in startup and growth companies often relies on the intuition of c-suite leaders.
 That may work when your product and service offerings — and your customer base — are small.
 But as growth companies make the transition to mature enterprises, a data-based framework for making informed decisions is crucial.

 Essential business insights are all but invisible without CRM and ERP systems to keep track of relationships and operations.
 Companies can easily overlook market opportunities, production or supply chain improvements, or trends in customer demand that can impede further growth.

 We often encounter a real misperception about the investment required for such relationship and enterprise systems.
 Certainly, yes, you can spend millions of dollars.
-But you also can smartly invest a fraction of that to implement a solid base system, adding to and customizing it as your organizational needs change with time.
+But you can also smartly invest a fraction of that to implement a solid base system, adding to and customizing it as your organizational needs change with time.

 What worked in the growth stage of the business life cycle won’t work at the mature stage.
 In our experience, the seven factors above can make or break the transition.